ogrnz/huge_reg_paths/README.md

 ```

 ## Usage
-If you plan on saving generated plots, do not forget to change the `FIG_PATH` constant of the desired folder at the beginning of the function.
+If you plan on saving generated plots, do not forget to change the `FIG_PATH` constant of the desired *existing* folder at the beginning of the function.
 When saving, you must pass a list of the following form: `save = c(str: "filename", int: dim_x, int: dim_y)`.
 See example `3`.

 If there are too many paths, you can only take a proportion of `float: n_sample` of them as an argument.
 When doing so, a list of the randomly selected ids from the precision matrix elements is returned.
 You can pass it as the `list[numeric]: idx` argument to the next path function to plot only those elements for comparison.
 See example `5`.